CSCfi/fairdata-metax/docs/source/datasets.rst

 It is possible though to for example add multiple directories that should all be considered as "top level" parent directories, in which case all those directories are recognized as such, and files from all those directories are still added to the dataset.
 Likewise, a directory may be added to the dataset, plus some files separately outside of that directory.
 Metax will recognize the individual files listed in ``research_dataset.files`` do not belong to any of the listed directories, and they will be added separately.

+**Removing directories**

+As can probably be guessed from the previous paragraphs, removing an entry from ``research_dataset.directories`` does not necessarily count as "removing" files, if there still exists an attached parent directory.
+In that case, removing the directory would only count as editing metadata descriptions.

+**How to exclude files or directories?**

+When a directory has been added, excluding files or sub-directories from that directory is not yet supported.

 .. _rst-datasets-reference-data: